 With intricate stucco work and arches, it looks mesmerizing.
 Each of the pillars and arches has a different pattern though all look similar from afar.

 In my honest opinion, the museum is ill-maintained although the collection is simple and of great cultural and historical importance.
 It has a modest collection of sculptures and idols, some even more than 1000-years-old.
 However, what is appalling is that the information stickers are torn and the authorities have not cared to replace them.
 Some of the exhibits are in dark as the bulb inside the enclosure is not functional and has not been replaced for aeons.

-The collection of paintings belonging to various eras -from the cave paintings to the times of Vijayanagar rulers, caught my attention.
+A collection of paintings belonging to various eras -from the cave paintings to the times of Vijayanagar rulers, caught my attention.
 They bring forth the inevitable and beautiful transition of painting style over the years.

 Read about the spectacular UNESCO Heritage site built by the Cholas: Darasuram

-Dilapidated versus Renovated
+Dilapidated versus Renovated Madurai Palace

-I have tried to compare the old photographs of Thirumalai Nayakar Palace with the new views, in an effort to highlight the resources and work that has been induced into renovating this- once dilapidated palace.
+I have tried to compare the old photographs of Thirumalai Nayakar Palace with the new views, in an effort to highlight the resources and work that has been inducted into renovating this- once dilapidated palace.

 When so much of effort has been put to renovate heritage structures, then why don’t we maintain them in true earnest?
 I could see scribblings on the walls, on the pillars even on some of the sculptures!
 Appalling indeed…